zengxiong111/zengxiong.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth-year Ph.D. student in UMich ECE department since Fall 2021.
+I‘m a fifth-year Ph.D. student in UMich ECE department starting in the fall of 2021.
 I'm advised by Prof. <a href="https://web.eecs.umich.edu/~necmiye/" target="_blank">Necmiye Ozay</a>.

 Unlike the cyberspace of ChatGPT, in the physical world, **infinitesimal error** might lead to catastrophic failures in **stability and safety**.
 However, learning for infinitesimal error might be **arbitrarily hard**.
 Motivated by these, we focus on studying some **statistical fundamental limits** of learning for **dynamics and control**, and how to break these fundamental limits by changing the dynamical system structure or the algorithm paradigm.
 Generally, we think about the statistical limits of a learning-based algorithm from the following three perspectives in order: